sriramiyer/ydn-docs/yql-quickstart.rst

 Here are some things you can do to get a feel of YQL and the *local.search* table:

 	#.
-Replace the "sushi" in the original query to "pizza" and see how the output changes.
+Replace the "sushi" in the original query with "pizza" and see how the output changes.
 	#.
 Replace the \* in the original query with ``Title, Address, City`` and see how the output changes.
 	#.
 Add ``limit 5`` to the original query and see how the number of results returned is restricted to 5.
 	#.
 Add ``| sort (field="Rating.AverageRating")`` to the original query and see how the results with lowest ratings are shown on top.